sushmitha01/assignment2-yelamakonda/AboutMe.md

 _________________________________________________________________
 # Pithy Quotes

->"The road to success and the road to failure are almost exactly the same." /*Colin R. Davis
+>"The road to success and the road to failure are almost exactly the same." *Colin R. Davis*

->“Don’t let yesterday take up too much of today.”  */Will Rogers.
+>“Don’t let yesterday take up too much of today.”  *Will Rogers.*